iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

 This does not fix the failing tests, but an important seam now exists.
-You can change the Rails conguration to specify _anything_ you want to be used for the web page lib!
+You can change the Rails configuration to specify _anything_ you want to be used for the web page lib!
 Update your test environment to always use the test fake:

 ```diff
  # in spec/rails_helper.rb